AljureS/AljureS/README.md

 ### 🚀 About Me
 My journey in technology began with a foundational programming course at Platzi.
 With a relentless pursuit for technological advancement, I have grown from a curious learner to a skilled developer, handling everything from game development to complex enterprise applications.

-### 🌟 Currently building an appoitment manneger for Doctors and Nurses with Java 🌟
+### 🌟 Currently building a market Api using Spring 🌟

+### 🛠️ Technical Stack
+- **Languages**: Java, TypeScript, JavaScript
+- **Backend**: Node.js, NestJS, Express.js, Socket.io
+- **Databases**: MongoDB, PostgreSQL
+- **Misc**: JWT, bcrypt, Cloudinary, Nodemailer

 ### 🌟 Highlight of my Projects
 - **LiveChat**: Full Live Chat app done with a Socket.io server adapted to the framework NestJS
 - **ETicketBack**: Robust backend app done with NestJS and TypeScript, full ecommerce functionalities with email service, Auth0 authentication, PayPal and Mercado pago as payment methods
-- **E-commerce Application**: Developed with NestJS and TypeScript, integrated with Cloudinary for files uploading and fortified with bcrypt and JWT for security.
+- **E-commerce App**: Developed with NestJS and TypeScript, integrated with Cloudinary for files uploading and fortified with bcrypt and JWT for security.
-- **Movie Management Platform**: Utilized JavaScript with ExpressJS combined with MongoDB to create a comprehensive tool for movie enthusiasts and cinema operators.
+- **CineVogager Platform**: Utilized JavaScript with ExpressJS combined with MongoDB to create a comprehensive tool for movie enthusiasts and cinema operators.
+- **Demo Java**: Software made purely with Java to manage apponitments form the Doctor and Patioent side
-- **Shift Management System**: Implemented using PostgreSQL, enhancing operational efficiency.
+- **Powerlfit gym**: SHift manager for a gym, implemented using TypeScript for the backend and JavaScript for the frontend with PostgreSQL, enhancing operational efficiency.
 - **Mokepones Game**: A multiplayer game where strategy and speed thrive, biuld with JavaSacript, html and CSS.

 ### 📚 Professional Experience